Condensed matter lessons about the origin of time: Introduction

 \section{Introduction}

-The pursuit of a quantum theory of gravity is usually presented as a quest for the unification of the two great 20th-century revolutions in physics: quantum mechanics and general relativity.
-When looking at the currently most popular approaches to quantum gravity, string theory and canonical (loop or spin foam) quantum gravity, we see that these indeed faithfully reflect those two starting points in many respects: string theory is a natural extension of quantum field theory and the associated particle concept, whereas canonical quantum gravity is an attempt to formulate a quantum theory of gravity which is diffeomorphism invariant by construction.
-But part of the success of both approaches is also sociological.
-Ironically, shortly after particle physics knew its greatest moment of glory by the experimental confirmation of the standard model of particles, it entered into a deep crisis: all predicted particles had been detected (with the notable exception of the Higgs boson) and nothing fundamentally new was expected for the foreseeable future.
-So many particle physicists engaged in a more esoteric pursuit: a quantum theory of gravity, which until then had mainly been the privilege of relativists.
-Indeed, general relativity has seemed incomplete from its very conception, since it is a classical theory which contains its own seeds of destruction by predicting singularities.
-So the pursuit of a quantum version of general relativity has always been a quite natural goal for its practitioners.
+The pursuit of a quantum theory of gravity is often presented as a quest for the unification of quantum mechanics and general relativity.
+The approaches to quantum gravity that are currently most popular, string theory and canonical (loop or spin foam) quantum gravity, reflect those two starting points: string theory is a natural extension of particle physics, with its roots in quantum mechanics and quantum field theory, whereas canonical quantum gravity is an attempt to formulate a quantum theory of gravity which is diffeomorphism invariant by construction.
+When looking back at the revolution brought about by quantum mechanics, however, particle physics represents only part of the package: it has also been crucial for the development of condensed-matter physics.

-When looking back at the revolution brought about by quantum mechanics, however, particle physics represents only part of the package.
-While particle physics was entering into the deep crisis just mentioned, condensed-matter physicists were still happily playing around and pursuing Nobel prizes with superconductors, superfluids and the like.
-So it is perhaps not surprising that little attention has been paid by people working in condensed matter to quantum gravity and vice versa.
-However, lately, this has started to change.